 Buttermilk – This homemade cornbread recipe as written includes adding vinegar to the milk to create a “mock” buttermilk.
 Adding real buttermilk in place of milk will add a richer flavor.

-Corn – If you love the crunch of fresh corn woven within the crumb of your cornbread, opt for adding in cooked corn to the batter.
+Corn Kernels– If you love the crunch of fresh corn woven within the crumb of your cornbread, opt for adding in cooked corn to the batter.
 Canned corn should be well drained before stirring in.

 Cheddar Cheese – Melted cheese mixed in with the cornbread batter is oh-so-yummy.
 Or sprinkle the cheese on top of the cooked cornbread, then set to broil for a few minutes to let the cheese crisp on top.

 There isn’t a week that goes by that I don’t make this cornbread recipe from scratch for my family!
-Since this savory cake goes with so many meals, there’s no reason not to always have the ingredients on hand.
+My favorite cornbread recipe is a great side dish, so there’s no reason not to always have the ingredients on hand.